Jack Cottrell

-Jack Cottrell (April 30, 1938 - September 16, 2022) was a Christian theologian, philosopher and author in the Christian churches and churches of Christ, which are part of the Restoration Movement which also includes the Disciples of Christ and the Churches of Christ.
+Jack Cottrell (April 30, 1938 – September 16, 2022) was a Christian theologian, philosopher and author in the Christian churches and churches of Christ.
 He was a professor of theology at Cincinnati Christian University from 1967 to 2015.
 He authored many books on Christian philosophy, doctrine and theology.

 Early life and education

 Jack Cottrell was born in Stamping Ground, Kentucky.
-He married his wife Barbara in 1958 in a traditional ceremony.
 Cottrell received a BA from Cincinnati Christian University in 1959 and also a BS from the University of Cincinnati.
-He then earned an M.Div. from Westminster Theological Seminary and a Ph.D. from Princeton Theological Seminary in Princeton, NJ.
+He earned an M.Div. from Westminster Theological Seminary and a Ph.D. from Princeton Theological Seminary.
 His book "BAPTISM: Zwingli or the Bible" is a "layman's" version of his doctoral thesis.

+Cottrell married his wife Barbara in 1958.

 Cincinnati Christian University

 Cottrell returned to Cincinnati Christian University in 1967 holding a conservative view of the Bible and Christianity.
-That continued for 49 years.
-Dr. Cottrell taught over 40 separate courses, to thousands of students.
+He taught at CCU for 49 years.

 Books & Articles

-He has authored 45 books on Christian theology and doctrine - 24 books in just the last 5 years of his life.
-Frequent topics include grace, faith, baptism, Biblical accuracy, Biblical consistency, and the nature of God.
-He has also tackled other issues including leadership and gender roles in Christianity.
-Many of his books have been translated from English into 15 languages.
+Cottrell authored 45 books on Christian theology and doctrine, including 24 books in the last five years of his life.
+Topics included grace, faith, baptism, Biblical accuracy, Biblical consistency, and the nature of God.
+He also wrote on leadership and gender roles in Christianity.